Five Top Conservation Tips!

 Did you know that a single plastic bag can take up to 500 years to fully disintegrate in landfill?
 And that around 1 trillion bags are used every year worldwide?
 Yikes!
 Next time you hit the shops, take a reusable canvas bag with you, instead.
 Simple!

 Did you know that we have a FREE downloadable recycling primary resource?
 Great for teachers, homeschoolers and parents alike, find out why it’s so important to reduce, re-use and recycle!

 5. Avoid Palm Oil!

 Love biscuits?
 You’re not the only one – Britain consumes a whopping 4.4 million biscuits every day!
 But while everyone is aware that biccies aren’t the healthiest of treats, what a lot of people don’t know is that biscuits can also be bad for the planet.
 That”s because most of them contain palm oil, and to make way for palm oil plantations, rainforests are being destroyed.
 In fact, palm oil production is one of the biggest reasons for deforestation around the world.
 As forests are torn up, the endangered species that live in them — like orang-utans, elephants and gorillas — suffer too.

 What’s It In?
 Palm oil is not just found in biscuits — it’s also in thousands of other items, from sausage rolls and bread to make-up, soaps and even a new type of fuel.

 What Can You Do?
 Don’t worry – we’re not suggesting a total biscuit boycott!
 Thankfully, more companies are using sustainable palm oil, which is grown in ways which doesn’t destroy rainforests and other vulnerable habitats.
-To find out which palm oil products have got the green go-ahead, and which to completely avoid, read the Rainforest Foundation’s guide.
+To find out which palm oil products have got the green go-ahead, and which to completely avoid, read the Ethical Consumer Guide.